leongieser/leongieser/README.md

 I believe in writing code that's not only functional but also clean, and maintainable.
 I'm enthusiastic about contributing to open-source projects and am always on the lookout for new opportunities to collaborate and learn from the community.

-Currently working as a Frontend Engineer at
+Currently working as Senior Frontend Engineer at

 [<img src="https://upload.wikimedia.org/wikipedia/commons/6/6b/ROBINSON.svg" height="32px">](https://www.robinson.com)